fujita-y/ypsilon/README.md

 cmake --install .
 ```

-- On MacOS, you may want using [Homebrew](https://brew.sh/) to install LLVM.
+- On MacOS, you may want using [Homebrew](https://brew.sh/) to install LLVM 13.
 ```
 brew update
 brew install llvm